 AUSTIN, Texas — On Saturday, Austinites got the chance to see updated renderings of the proposed “cap-and-stitch” project on Interstate 35.

-That would build decks over lanes that TxDOT plans to lower as part of its nearly $5 billion project to expand 8 miles of freeway through Central Austin.
+It would build decks over lanes that the Texas Department of Transportation (TxDOT) plans to lower as part of its nearly $5 billion project to expand 8 miles of freeway through Central Austin.

 The updated designs factor in feedback from roughly 1,800 people surveyed over the summer.